InformaticRevolution/IRProductBundle/Resources/doc/options.md

 Using Options With IRProductBundle
 ==================================

-1. Enable the Options
+1. Enable the options
 2. Create your OptionValue class
 3. Create your Option class
 4. Define the Product-Option relation
-5. Import the routing for the OptionController
+5. Import the option routing file
 6. Update your database schema

-### Step 1: Enable the Options
+### Step 1: Enable the options

 Add the following configuration to your `config.yml` file in order to enable the options: